 Cockroaches have a flattened, oval-shaped body and six legs covered in spines.
 Their long antennae are usually the same length or longer than their body, and some species have fully developed wings and are capable of flight.
 Whether winged or not, cockroaches are not known as great fliers.
 Most species of roaches avoid light and scurry into the darkness when lights turn on.
-Cockroaches come in a variety of colors, including black, mahogany, and brown, with a variety of identifying markings.
+Cockroaches come in various colors, including black, mahogany, and brown, with a variety of identifying markings.

 Some of the most common roaches living throughout Greater Columbus and Central Ohio include German cockroaches, oriental cockroaches, American cockroaches, and brown-banded cockroaches.

 Are cockroaches dangerous?

 Cockroaches are dangerous and damaging pests.
 They carry on their body and legs a wide number of bacteria, human pathogens, and parasites and contaminate food, utensils, dishes, and the surfaces of homes that they crawl over.
 They transmit E. coli and salmonella, and other pathogens that make people ill.
 Also, their shed skins and excrement aggravate allergies and trigger asthma attacks — especially in young children.
 Cockroaches are scavengers that feed on and damage many non-food items like books, clothing, furniture, toothpaste, and wallpaper.

 You have a cockroach problem because cockroaches have discovered sources of food on your property.
 Things like trash cans, compost piles, pet food, and outdoor eating areas can attract cockroaches to your yard.
 Once in your yard, they will likely find their way into your house while foraging for more food.
 Things like spills, crumbs, and dirty dishes act as food sources for hungry cockroaches.